Published on February 3rd, 2020 | by Ruben0

 Best restaurants for sherry lovers

 People who are preparing their next trip often ask me what my favourite restaurants are, so I decided to make a list of my most memorable experiences, supplemented by a few addresses that are high on my to-do list.
 Let’s say a good selection of sherry wines is the primary requirement for my selection, combined with great food of course.
+That means some restaurants with less focus on sherry won’t appear – maybe I’ll add these in a separate list.

 Ready for Michelin star fireworks?
 These places are the gastronomic temples of the sherry triangle.
 This is not just eating out, they offer a special experience for the senses.